LOOSE-LIPS/loose-lips-2.0/src/routes/blog/midori-takada-and-lafawndah-blue-ceremony-at-the-barbican/index.md

 description: >-
   Genre defying pop music is not a phrase one would quickly attribute to, now cult level, Japanese percussionist Midori Takada.
-So the collaboration with up and comer Lafawndah doesn&rsquo;t jump out on paper.
+So the collaboration with up and comer Lafawndah doesn’t jump out on paper.
 However, the little known story of her taking up residence with legend David Bowie, and indulging in acidic binges that would put [...]Read More...
 published: true
 tags: event-review
 featured: false